Approval To Enroll in Professional Education Courses

-Candidates seeking admission into Level I of the teacher education program will initiate the process for admission in the Office of Candidate Services (OCS) in Mashburn 119 upon completion of minimum requirements mandated by the Arkansas Department of Education and the University of Central Arkansas.
+Candidates seeking admission into the teacher education program will initiate the process for admission in the Office of Candidate Services (OCS) in Mashburn 119 upon completion of minimum requirements mandated by the Arkansas Department of Education and the University of Central Arkansas.
 Full admission will not be granted to candidates enrolled in prerequisite courses until those courses are successfully completed.
-Level I admission is required for enrollment in designated upper division professional education courses.
+Admission is required for enrollment in designated upper division professional education courses.

 The following minimum requirements must be met for admission to the teacher education program.
 Individual programs may have further requirements for admission.

 |Complete the application for admission to the College of Education teacher education program. uca.edu/ocs/teacher-education-application/|

 |Complete early field background check.
 Candidates applying for admission or participating in a field experience must have an approved background check.
 Background check forms will be distributed by the instructors in courses with a field component.
 Information regarding acceptable background checks is available in the Office of Candidate Services, Mashburn 119.|